Bobby Bennett (The Famous Flames): Early life and education

+Career

 The Famous Flames

 While attending the performance, Bennett found out from Davis that one of the Famous Flames, Robert Gram, was leaving the show to get married and wasn't going to return.
 Davis insisted that Bennett should try out for the position because Davis felt that Bennett had the voice and talent.
 Auditions started at the Teresa Hotel in New York City.
 Bennett beat out twenty other hopefuls to get the position and became a full-fledged member of the Famous Flames in 1958, causing Bennett to permanently drop out of college.
 During the time Bennett joined, James Brown had not yet established himself as a dominant force in music and was himself considered still just a member of the Famous Flames.
 Brown's manager, Ben Bart, had caused a rift in the original lineup of the group after suggesting the group perform under the "James Brown and The Famous Flames" billing following the success of their first hit, "Please, Please, Please".
 When Bennett joined, the Famous Flames consisted of Brown, "Baby Lloyd" Stallworth and Johnny Terry.

-Contrary to popular belief, The Famous Flames were not backup musicians.They were a singing group.

 Founder Bobby Byrd, who had left in May 1957, wasn't a member at the time Bennett joined.
 Byrd's departure caused Brown to take control of the group, with the help of Ben Bart.
 Byrd would occasionally show up to mentor the act.
 Under Brown's insistence, Byrd rejoined the group as a member just before they were set to open for Little Willie John at their first appearance at The Apollo Theater on April 24, 1959.
 One of Bennett's first recordings as a Famous Flames member was with the song, "Good, Good Lovin'", which became a regional hit.
 Between 1960 and 1964, Bennett would participate in several hit recordings with the Flames including "Think", "Bewildered", "I Don't Mind", "Shout and Shimmy", "I'll Go Crazy", "Oh Baby Don't You Weep", "This Old Heart" and others.